bitsofcotton/goki_check_cc/README.md

 Please touch Makefile for libc++ enabled.
 This program needs ascii raw ppm files to input/output.
 For speed, we need http://eigen.tuxfamily.org/ library.
-We need imagemagick for normaluse, and ffmpeg for making .mp4.
+We need imagemagick for normal use, and ffmpeg for making .mp4.
+And, this command needs CONTINUOUS input.
+So without them, this program returns bugly result, the same reason causes pextend or enlarge recursive returns bugly.

 # Parameters
 * redig.hh